 The distance between the two crowns should be 10 to 12 inches.
 There should be space between two rows for creating and maintain hills.
 There should be 6 feet vacant space between two rows.
 Provide irrigation immediately after planting.
 Approximately 6,000 crowns may be planted in the one-acre land.
 Small ferns emerge from the crowns and expand.
 These ferns gradually fill the trenches.
 Level the soil throughout the planting at the end of the first season.

 Hilling is an important part of asparagus cultivation.
 Arrange hills in the second year of growth of plants and maintain it annually throughout the life of the plants.
-Make hills of 14 inches high above the crown surface and.
+Make hills of 14 inches high above the crown surface and helpful dog food – site.
 Align the center of the hill perfectly so that spreading spears appear on the hill crown.

 Provide 2 to 3 irrigation in winter and 2 irrigation per month in summer.
 Make sure that the drainage system is well enough to prevent waterlogging in the rainy season.